 The ability to become more and more dependent on dabbing has to do with the potency of dabs in comparison to regular marijuana usage.
 The effects of dabbing also include higher incidences of falls, accidents, and passing out.

 Other side effects of dabbing can include:

 - Extreme paranoia

-Also, in a 2015 study, over 80 percent of marijuana extracts studied was contaminated with pesticides or poisonous solvents leftover from the extraction process.
+The lack of research regarding the physical effects of dabbing present plenty of concerns in the medical community.
+In a 2015 study, over 80% of selected marijuana extracts were contaminated with pesticides or poisonous solvents leftover from the dabbing extraction process.